 The Corporation has based the determination of the useful lives for its tangible and intangible assets on a detailed review of all empirical data for the different asset classes and also used the knowledge of the appropriate operations people to conclude on the useful lives.
 Furthermore, the Corporation at least annually updates if the current applied useful lives are still valid for the different asset classes.
-Any external or internal changes in the Corporation's environment may result in an impact on the expectation of the useful lives of certain assets and hence a triggering event to reconsider the expectation of the useful lives.
+Any external or internal changes in the Corporation's.